lmc-eu/jobs-ui/src/styleguide.md

 - Dissolve *Components* into *Components* and *Compositions*

 ## v4.20.1
-- Change border color of *dropdown* component
+- Change border colour of *dropdown* component

 ## v4.20.0
 - Add new component *drop-down*